openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 A request to a webhook with details of the resource they have been requested to reconcile, where the webhook can then check if the resource should be reconciled and return a response.
 When the response is denied, the reconcile should be aborted.

-If the webhook is unavailable, the mechanism should fail close and the reconcile should be retried at a later time.
+If the webhook is unavailable, the mechanism should fail closed and the reconcile should be retried at a later time.

 #### Filtering reconciles in Machine API controllers

-Each controller will, at the start of the reconcile logic, check for the presence of the authoritative annotation and will either skip or continue with the reconciliation based on the presence of this annotation.
+Each controller will, at the start of the reconcile logic, check for the presence of the `status.authoritativeAPI` and will either skip or continue with the reconciliation based on the presence of this field.

 #### The Cluster Autoscaler in mixed MachineSet clusters